timbytimmy/TSGuard-Hint/README.md

 new method: give a HINT make it simple

+**This project provides the Hint-Based Oracle module that extends TSGuard.
+To use this module, users must obtain TSGuard from the original author.
+This repository does not include or redistribute TSGuard source code.

 | id  | link | date | status |
 | ------------- | ------------- | ------------- | ------------- |
 | 1  | apache/iotdb/issues/16406  | 12 Sep 2025  | verified  |